trex-paxos/trex-paxos-jvm/README.md

 Paxos solves this by turning our servers into a distributed state machine where:

-1. Every change is treated as a command (like "Add Server-5 to cluster" or "Assign Partition-3 to Server-2")
+1. Every change is treated as a command (like "Set Key 4 to Value 5" or "Assign Partition-3 to Server-2")
 2. A leader server puts these commands in a specific order
 3. All servers apply these commands in exactly the same order